 We will also use some of our technology to ensure precise, repeatable measurement of your condition.
 The K-7 system lets us measure different aspects of your jaw function.
 It includes three different tools.
-Electrosonography measures and records the sound of your jaw joint to help us identify exactly what’s happening in the joint.
-Electromyography tells us about the state of tension or relaxation of your jaw muscles.
-Digital jaw tracking helps us identify any irregularities in jaw motion that may be related to your TMJ.
+Electrosonography measures and records the sound of your joint to help us identify exactly what’s happening in the joint.
+Electromyography tells us about the state of tension or relaxation of your muscles.
+Digital jaw tracking helps us identify any irregularities in motion that may be related to your TMJ.

 After looking at the K-7 data, we may also utilize imaging techniques to look at the state of your jaw.
 Imaging techniques used may include panoramic x-rays, ultrasound, CT scans, and MRI.

 Looking at all this data, we will recommend a treatment plan.

 The proper TMJ treatment depends on the exact nature of your condition.
 The sooner you get treatment, the more likely you will benefit from our proven solutions.

 Short term, some TMJ symptoms will respond to home care.
 If you just started noticing TMJ symptoms, you can try home care.
 Rest your jaw.
 This means doing less talking, switching to a soft food diet, and avoiding behaviors that work your jaw such as chewing gum, biting pens, or clenching.
 Sometimes combating stress will help resolve TMJ.

 You can take over-the counter pain relievers, but make sure you follow labeling directions unless otherwise directed by your doctor.
 You can also apply heat to sore muscles and ice to sore joints to help combat early forms of the condition.